Do you want to travel more but you feel that you are not ready? Or you just have that feeling that you can’t do it?

 Travelling is very fun and it opens your eyes to experiences that otherwise, you might not have had.
 You will definitely return a different person after your first trip.
 You will be more confident and it will show, not only in your travels but also your daily lives too.
 That escape of your comfort zone is totally amazing.

-So there you have it, tips on how to become confident Muslim traveller.
+So there you have it, tips on how to become a confident Muslim traveller.
 Pack your bags and start travelling.